7ep/r3z/docs/development_handbook.md

 --------

 The database is where we store all the shared state for the users.
-It is quite simple - just several sets of data, typically of type [ConcurrentSet], which is a thread-safe data structure.
+It is quite simple - just several sets of data, typically of type [ChangeTrackingSet], which is a thread-safe data structure.

-The Database mainly consists of the data, some code to provide access to that data, and code to enable persistence to disk.
+The Database mainly consists of the data and some utilities for access and persistence.

+Note that in typical usage (where we are persisting data to disk as it is written), the persistence takes place asynchronously.
+That is, you might tell the database to create a new user, and it might reply "done", but writing that to the disk may happen milliseconds later.
+This is because all writes to disk are put into a queue on its own thread.
+It means we can just pop that request in, and trust it will be done later and in the right order.

+See actOn() in the DataAccess class for specifics.
+The queue is ActionQueue.

 Authentication
 --------------